sahejt/portfolio-app/README.md

 # Sahej Tuli's Portfolio

-This portfolio is the result of my dedicated efforts and countless hours of work.
+This portfolio is a result of dedicated efforts and countless hours of work.
 Therefore, it is not open source to ensure its originality and prevent unauthorized copying.

 I deeply value the uniqueness and integrity of my portfolio, which reflects my personal style and expertise.
 I appreciate your understanding and respect for my hard work.